webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (12‒14s)

-For me,
+For me,<br>
-the ideal framework should at least abstract away repeatable and low-level things.
+the ideal framework should at least abstract away repeatable and low-level things.<br>
-It should take care of the auth internally and provide helper functions and decorators for dealing with generic tasks.
+It should take care of the auth internally<br>
+and provide helper functions and decorators for dealing with generic tasks.

 >>>>>